Tourist survives being swallowed by a sinkhole in Aké

 The area surrounding Aké is well known for an abundance of cenotes and cave formations that, when flooded, can create dangerous sinkholes.

-It is also possible that the hole which the tourist got stuck in was an ancient Maya cistern known as a chultún
+It is also possible that the hole which the tourist got stuck in was an ancient Maya cistern known as a chultún.

-Born in Mérida, Carlos Rosado van der Gracht is a Mexican/Canadian blogger, photographer and adventure expedition leader.
-He holds degrees in multimedia, philosophy, and translation from universities in Mexico, Canada and Norway.
+Senior Editor Carlos Rosado van der Gracht is a Mexican expedition/Canadian photographer, adventure leader, and PhD candidate.
+Born in Mérida, Carlos holds multimedia, philosophy, and translation degrees from universities in Mexico, Canada and Norway.